 Lincolnshire SEND Offer is available for every child and family in Lincolnshire.
 Special consideration should be given to safeguarding and protecting children who may have additional vulnerabilities.
 Additional barriers can exist to the recognition of abuse and neglect which can include assumptions that indicators of abuse such as behaviour, mood and injury relate to the child's disability without further exploration.
 It is common to see a disability first and abuse second which may delay support required.
 Vulnerable children can be disproportionately impacted by things like bullying and abuse, without outwardly showing any signs.
-There may also be communication barriers and difficulties in overcoming these barriers will be frequent and informative allowing on-going risk assessments to be carried out to avoid any assumptions being made in relation to any change in behaviour or physical appearance.
+There may also be communication barriers and difficulties in overcoming these barriers.
+These additional challenges are addressed through a high level of pastoral care and communication and interaction with our young people.
+These communication tools may include Makaton, communication in print and Colourful Semantics to ensure the child's voice is heard despite their additional needs.
+Our communication with parents will be frequent and informative allowing on-going risk assessments to be carried out to avoid any assumptions being made in relation to any change in behaviour or physical appearance.